- Exhibits & Animals

 - IMAX Movies

-The Maritime Aquarium runs 24/7, with advanced life support systems and dedicated personnel who care for each and every one of our 1,200 animals.
+The Maritime Aquarium operates 24/7, with advanced life-support systems and dedicated personnel who care for each and every one of our 1,200+ animals.
 In addition to supporting operations, the Annual Fund ensures that there is always something new to learn, do or see.
-It provides for exhibit maintenance and development as well as educational experiences for over 130,000 teachers and students from the tri-state area.
-It is essential and the most flexible support that we receive.
+It provides for exhibit maintenance and development, as well as for educational experiences for over 130,000 teachers and students from the tri-state area.
+It is essentially the most flexible support that we receive.

-Fund scholarships for 27,500+ students and their teachers for participation in marine science and environmental education sessions.
+The Fund provides scholarships for 27,500+ students and their teachers for participation in marine science and environmental education sessions.

 • Supports development of 25 standards and inquiry-based programs

 • Provides out-of-school field ecology experiences to students and teachers

 • Support the talented educators who deliver these programs